Slack bot is a way to automate tasks using code or scripts.

-TechManyu.com has been live since Feb 2015 and is growing consistently in content and viewer base .
-The purpose is to help you to reach wide audience, share your knowledge and contribute back to the community.
+We have been live since Feb 2015 and are growing consistently in content and viewer base .
+The purpose is to help you reach wider audience, share your knowledge and contribute back to the community.

 Alerting lets you take action based on changes in your data.
 It is designed around the principle that, if you can query something in Elasticsearch, you can alert on it.
 Simply define a query, condition, schedule, the actions to take, and Alerting will do the rest.

 Till ElasticSearch v7.6, Watcher was the only way to setup alerting in ELK.
 Starting v7.7 Alerting is integrated with APM, Metrics, SIEM, Uptime, can be centrally managed from the Management UI, and provides a set of built-in actions and alerts for you to use.
 We will go through both the options.

 ELK (Elastic, Logstash and Kibana) is one of the top used logging and monitoring solution as of today primary because its open source and the range of features it provides latest one being Elastic APM (Application Performance Monitoring).